latticeboltzmann/2d-lb/script.md

 # Intro

+MF: My name is Matt Fernandes

+BW: I am Bryan Weinstein.

+MF: And in this video we will be showing you a parallel implementation of the Lattice Boltzmann Method modeling a continuum scale fluid dynamics problem.
+First, Bryan, explain to us why are we using the Lattice Boltzman method and what in the world is it?

+BW: Matt, the LBM is
 * Instead of calculating derivatives in a nonlocal manner, lattice boltzmann uses a variety of hoppers that dynamically update the field locally
    * You track the position and velocity of each jumper and extract the fields from them.